busayo-007/adyen-mcp/README.md

 Only use the new user’s API key for the MCP application and limit the roles to match the tools you will be using.

 ### Support
 If you have a feature request, or spotted a bug or a technical problem, create a GitHub issue.
-For other questions, contact our Support Team via Customer Area or via email: support@adyen.com
+For other questions, contact: devrel@adyen.com

 ### License
 MIT license.
 For more information, see the LICENSE file.